 The consolidated accounts have been compiled in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
 The IFRS standards applied by SEK are all endorsed by the European Union (EU).
 Additional standards, consistent with IFRS, are imposed by the Swedish Annual Accounts Act for Credit Institutions and Securities Companies (1995:1559) (ÅRKL), Recommendation RFR 1, Supplementary Accounting Principles for Groups, issued by the Swedish Financial Reporting Board (RFR), and the accounting regulations of the Swedish FSA (FFFS 2008:25), all of which have been complied with in preparing the Consolidated Financial Statements, of which these notes form a part.
 SEK also follows the Swedish Government's general guidelines regarding external reporting in accordance with the State's ownership policy and guidelines for state-owned companies.
-The accounting policies of the Parent Company match those used in the preparation of the Consolidated Financial Statements, except as stated in Note 1a, section (q) below.
+The accounting policies of the Parent Company match those used in the preparation of the Consolidated Financial Statements, except as stated in Note 1, section (q) below.
+The Parent Company's results and total assets represent most of the results and total assets of the Consolidated Group.
+The information in these notes relates to both the Consolidated Group and the Parent Company, unless otherwise are stated.

-Certain additional disclosures required by applicable regulations or legislation are included in the notes, or with reference to the "Risk and Capital Management" section of Note 30 to the Consolidated Financial Statements.
+Certain additional disclosures required by applicable regulations or legislation are included in the notes, i.e Note 30 to the Consolidated Financial Statements.
 Such information is deemed to be incorporated herein by reference.

-The Consolidated Financial Statements and the Parent Company's annual report were approved for issuance by SEK's Board of Directors on February 22, 2018.
-The Group's Statements of Comprehensive Income and Financial Position and the Parent Company's income statement and balance sheet will be subject to approval by SEK's shareholder at the Annual General Meeting to be held on April 24, 2018.
+The Consolidated Financial Statements and the Parent Company's annual report were approved for issuance by SEK's Board of Directors on February 21, 2019.
+The Group's Statements of Comprehensive Income and Financial Position and the Parent Company's income statement and balance sheet will be subject to approval by SEK's shareholder at the Annual General Meeting to be held on March 28, 2019.